-The “AO Data Link” Interface between AO and is used to carry all the traffic originated from / destined to AO end-users.
+The “AO Data Link” Interface between AO and Wyre is used to carry all the traffic originated from / destined to AO end-users.

 AO Management Link

-This interface is used for management purposes applications between AO and .
+This interface is used for management purposes applications between AO and Wyre.
 Since the link carries sensitive traffic, it is secured by using IP-VPN or IPsec type connections.

 AO VOD Link

-This interface is used for connecting the provided services and components with the AO VOD Backend.
+This interface is used for connecting the Wyre provided services and components with the AO VOD Backend.

 AO Traffic Management